Office 365, Group Expiration Policy

 - In Teams: a member opens a channel in the team.

 When an Office 365 group is marked for deletion, there are multiple warnings sent to the group owner.
-These warnings are sent via email, usually from Microsoft Online Services Team <email@example.com>.
+These warnings are sent via email, usually from the Microsoft Online Services Team <email@example.com>.